BVA Young Vet of the Year Award

 Finalists will be contacted by the middle of October, prior to the public announcement.

-The winner will be announced during the Gala Dinner at the London Vet Show on 14 November 2019.
+The winner will be announced on 12 November 2020.

 If you have any questions, please contact [email protected].

 2019 Young Vet of the Year

 Dedicated farm animal vet, Emily Craven, who supported her local practice at a time of need and who has shown a passion for her work around lameness and mobility in cattle was awarded our Young Vet of the Year Award in 2019.

 Reflecting on winning the award, Emily said “Winning the award was very humbling for me - I have always just done my job and been rather surprised that a client is pleased to see me or wants me to do their work without taking stock of my own career.
 Winning the award made me to do that.
 Overtime it has sunk in and given me that confidence that maybe I am a real vet and I can do this!
 I have made some great friendships and will be forever grateful to the BVA and Zoetis for their support and belief.
 I am still ‘just’ a farm vet, I am still a bit surprised it happened to me, but I hope it shows that for all of us just wanting to be a good vet, that dreams do come true.

 I was lucky because I had someone in my team that believed in me and took the time to write that citation and the judges agreed.
 There are so many young vets out there doing incredible work, and I just hope their bosses take the time to support them in that way.”